conradakunga/Blog/_posts/2025-01-28-set-operations-with-linq.md

     - LINQ
 ---

 One of the more brilliant abilities that [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/) exposes is the support for a number of key **set operations**.
-These can come in very useful when solving a lot of algorithmic problems.
+These can come in very useful when solving many algorithmic problems.

 The best way to illustrate this is by example.